Rains from Nicole douse eastern US from Georgia to Canada

 “At one point it was up to my knees,” said Post, whose St. Marys Submarine Museum sits on the river that forms the Georgia-Florida line at the Atlantic coast.
 “From the front of the museum looking across to Florida, you did not see any green.
 It was all water.”

-Downgraded to a depression, what was left of Nicole could dump as much as 8 inches (20 centimeters) of rain over the Blue Ridge Mountains, forecasters said, and there was a chance of flash and urban flooding as far north as New England.
+Downgraded to a depression, Nicole could dump as much as 8 inches (20 centimeters) of rain over the Blue Ridge Mountains, forecasters said, and there was a chance of flash and urban flooding as far north as New England.

-As the storm moved north of Atlanta and maximum sustained winds dropped to 30 mph (45 kph), forecasters issued a string of tornado warnings in North and South Carolina, although no touchdowns or damage were reported immediately.
-Much of both states and Virginia were under a tornado watch.

 Wrecks added to Atlanta’s notoriously bad traffic as rain from Nicole fell across the metro area during rush hour, and a few school systems in mountainous north Georgia canceled classes.

-The storm caused at least three deaths and swallowed once-wide stretches of sand in the Daytona Beach area — famous for its drivable beaches.

-One roughly 15-mile (24-kilometer) long area of the coast was severely eroded, with multiple seawalls destroyed, when Hurricane Ian crossed the state from west to east just six weeks earlier, killing more than 130 people and destroying thousands of homes.
+The situation was a lot worse in eastern Florida.
+One roughly 15-mile (24-kilometer) long area of the coast was severely eroded, with multiple seawalls destroyed.
+Much of the destruction was blamed on unrepaired damage from when Hurricane Ian crossed the state from west to east just six weeks earlier, killing more than 130 people and destroying thousands of homes.

 Volusia County officials said it wasn’t clear when people might be able to sunbathe next to their cars and pickup trucks on the beaches again.